 There are several types of appeals that can be made to the MSPB which are “constructive” in nature.
 A constructive action occurs when the Agency didn’t actually take an action but can still be held liable as if they took the action.
 One example of constructive action is constructive suspension.

 Another type of constructive action is coerced retirement.
 Typically, the MSPB does not have jurisdiction over an employee’s retirement.
 Why?
 Because in most cases, the decision to retire is the choice of the employee not the Agency.
 There are situations, however, when the circumstances surrounding a retirement could be described as “coercive”.
 In those situations, the MSPB might have jurisdiction over a claim of “involuntary or coerced retirement”.

 Here are the common situations when a retirement could be alleged as coerced:

 The Agency was about to take personnel action (suspension, removal, etc) which had no legitimate basis and which motivated the employee to retire.

 The employee was medically or mentally incapacitated from making the decision to retire

 The employee relied on erroneous advice from the Agency that influenced the decision to retire

-The totality of the circumstances were such that a reasonable person in the employee’s situation would have felt compelled to resign.
+The totality of the circumstances was such that a reasonable person in the employee’s situation would have felt compelled to resign.

 It is best to consult with a lawyer familiar with Merit Systems Protection Board (MSPB) appeals to discuss the facts and law of your particular case.
-If you think that your Agency may have coerced you into retiring, contact the Law Offices of Eric L. Pines, PLLC, to schedule a telephone consultation.
+If you think that your Agency may have coerced you into retiring, contact Pines Federal to schedule a telephone consultation.